 Yes, we have a professional photographer that will take some awesome shots of the rapids.
 These are available for purchase after your raft trip.

 Our weight restrictions depend on the type of trip chosen and are dictated by the life jacket manufacturers.
-For our trips, 12 years and minimum 90 lbs is required.
+For the Kicking Horse Classic and Last Waltz trips, 12+ years and minimum 90 lbs is required.
+For the Family Whitewater, minimum age is 8 yrs and 50lbs.
 Our maximum weight limit is approximately 350 lbs due to safety reasons and the size of our gear.
 There is no age limit for rafting!

 Yes.
 Every guest must read and sign a Release of Liability, Waiver of Claims and Assumption of Risks and Indemnity Agreement prior to their rafting trip.
 Parents will co-sign for children under 18 years of age.
 This year, guests must agree to provide full details due to contact tracing purposes.